maxmindlin/Multithread-http-server/README.md

-Implementation of a multi-thread http server written in Rust for my own learning.
+Implementation of a multi-threaded http server written in Rust for my own learning.